 Web and Design Editors

-Zoë Wise is a graduate student at the University of Alaska Fairbanks, where she is earning her MA and MFA.
-Before working on Permafrost she was a reader for Jeopardy.
-Her writing has appeared or is forthcoming in Belletrist Magazine, Thrice Fiction Magazine, and others.
-Zoë is from Bellingham, Washington and considers herself forever soaked with a love for all things Pacific Northwest.
+Zoë Wise is a graduate student at the University of Alaska Fairbanks, where she is earning her MFA in Fiction.
+Her writing has appeared or is forthcoming in McSweeney’s Internet Tendency Thrice Fiction Magazine, The West Texas Literary Reviewand others.
+Before working at Permafrost, Zoë was a reader for Jeopardy.
+Zoë is from Bellingham, Washington.

 Social Media Coordinator